ragdolldynamics/ragdoll-maya/docs/pages/releases/next.md

 Floating licences solve this problem.
 With it, you register a fixed amount of licences with a *server* somewhere on your network, and then have Maya "lease" licences off of it.
 For example, with 10 floating licences, 10 artists can use Ragdoll in parallel.
 On Maya shutdown or plug-in unload, the lease is "dropped" meaning it can be picked up by another artist, on some other machine.

+!!! info "Windows"
+    On Windows, the floating licence mechanism is currently a dynamic library.

 **See also**

 - [Floating Licence Documentation](/floating-licence)